zammad/zammad-org/src/en/get-started/installation/docker.md

 ```

 ::: tip
-If you need to retrieve information from the rails server, you can, for example,
+If you need to retrieve information from the Rails server, you can, for example,
-place `pp` (pretty print) in front of your rails command.
+place `pp` (pretty print) in front of your Rails command.
 This leads to an
 output in your terminal.
 :::